 There can be few more pleasurable ways to spend an afternoon than lingering over finger sandwiches, dainty tartlets and cream-covered scones, while sipping Earl Grey or something bubbly.
-It’s a decadent meal-between-meals that feels like a luxurious throwback.
-(Indeed, credit for the concept goes to Duchess of Bedford back in 1830.)
+Afternoon tea in Hong Kong is a decadent meal-between-meals that feels like a luxurious throwback.
+(Indeed, credit for the original concept goes to the Britain’s Duchess of Bedford back in 1830.)

-In Hong Kong, with its luxurious hotels and British heritage, there are many fine afternoon teas that serve up added perks like expansive views, plush surroundings and live string music.
+With its luxurious hotels and British heritage, afternoon tea in Hong Kong also serves up added perks like expansive views, plush surroundings and live string music.
 Standalone restaurants impart their own culinary style; from Cantonese to Thai, Italian to French, your favourite cuisine has likely been riffed on at some point in local tea service.

-Here are 11 standout spots for afternoon tea, whatever the occasion.
+Here are nine standout spots for afternoon tea in Hong Kong, whatever the occasion.

 Madame Fu Grand Café Chinois